Posted by yellowdog on Aug 4, 2017 6:30:00 AM

 The fishing terrain on Astove varies from hostile shore breaks on the windward side to flat and calm coral flats on the outside to snow-white sand flats within the lagoon.
 The ecosystem is home to countless aquatic species and seabirds, including the endemic Caspian Turn, Dimorphic Egret and Red Tailed Tropic Bird along with a population of over 150 Giant Aldabra Tortoise.
 The recently built lodge is comfortable, accommodating its guests in six single-occupancy, air-conditioned rooms that surround a central courtyard.

 Each private room has its own bathroom, and while the accommodations are fairly basic, the rooms are comfortable and private.
 In addition to the six rooms, there is also a main lodge area that serves as the dining room and social area for the lodge.
-Rates for 2017 and 2018 have actually come down a bit, and vary from $10,950.00 per person to $12,950.00 per person depending on tides and time of season.

 Hopefully the above information gives you a bit of background and serve as a starting point for planning a possible Indian Ocean trip for the future.
 Here at Yellow Dog, we cover more of the Seychelles, have a larger and more complete offering of operations, and have personally visited and fished these operations more than just about anyone else in the game.
 We would love to work with you on planning a trip to the Indian Ocean, and our entire team is available at any time to assist with logistics or questions.
 Please feel free to call Yellow Dog at 888-777-5060 or email for more information.